Last Updated on

-This area of scalp is known as a whitewall, and the height of a whitewall determines whether it is a “low regulation” (short whitewall), a “high regulation” (tall whitewall) or a “medium regulation” (in the middle).
+The sides and back are either clippered very close or shaved, so that the scalp is plainly visible.
+This area of scalp is known as a whitewall.
+Furthermore, it is the height of a whitewall that determines whether it is a “low regulation” (short whitewall), a “high regulation” (tall whitewall) or a “medium regulation” (in the middle).

-It is often worn in the United States military by those who have to motivate e.g. drill instructors.
-A shaved head may also be preferred by someone who is bald/balding.
+It is often worn in the United States military by those who have to motivate, for example drill instructors.
+A shaved head may also be preferred by someone who is bald or balding.

-Undercut / Bowl
+Undercut or Bowl

 This haircut was popular with German soldiers during the late 1930s and into the 1940s.

-Exceptions and Allowances
+Exceptions & Allowances